How to See Paris in a Day: A 24-Hour Itinerary

 Grab a traditional French meal for Dinner

 You can find these restaurants throughout all of Paris, and Montmartre is no exception.
 In Montmartre some of my favorite small restaurants for traditional French foods are La Vache et Le Cuisinier (my favorite dish is the quail) or La Potager du Père Thierry.
-Both restaurants are really small on the inside and require reservations.
+Both restaurants are really petite on the inside and require reservations.

 For a gastronomic eating experience, make a reservation at Signature Montmartre where you will enjoy a delicious meal of French-Korean cuisine or if your stomach can handle it, indulge in fondue at Le Refuge des Fondus.